What Does it Mean to Have a Personality Disorder?

 Our Treatment for Personality Disorders

 Here at Fairmount, a multidisciplinary team will work together to develop a treatment plan best fit to the needs of the individual.
-A psychiatrist, nurse, social worker, and therapist will work together to identify the specific needs of the individual depending on the particular disorder, its severity, and life circumstances.
+A mental health professional will work to identify the specific needs of the individual depending on the particular disorder, its severity, and life circumstances.

 Personality disorders are often treated through a combination of medication and therapeutic interventions.